QuEraComputing/bloqade-python/docs/home/getting_started.md

 )
 ```

-there are also other methods available to assign the parameters, for example, if we do not know the values of the parameters we would like to run in a particular task we can use the `args` method to specify that as a "run time" variable which is specified in the `run` method. this function takes a list as an input and the order of the names in the list correspond to the order the variables need to be specified in during the call of `run`.
-For example, lets say our program has two parameters, "a" and "b".
+There are also other methods available to assign the parameter; for example, if we do not know the values of the parameters we would like to run in a particular task, we can use the `args` method to specify that `"run_time"` will be assigned when calling the `run` or `run_async` methods.
+This function takes a list as an input, and the order of the names in the list corresponds to the order in the variables that need to be specified during the call of `run`.
+For example, let's say our program has two parameters, "a" and "b".
 We can specify both of these parameters as run time assigned:

 ```python
 assigned_program = program.args(["a", "b"])